vuthuyduong/dnabarcoder/README.md

 # dnabarcoder

 Dnabarcoder is a tool to predict global and local similarity cut-offs for fungal sequence identification.
-It was implemented in Python which takes DNA barcodes in a fasta file (data/moldITS.fasta) and their taxonomic classification (data/moldITS.current.classification) in a tab delimited file as inputs.
-It contains four components: analyzation, visualization, prediction, and classification.
+It was implemented in Python which takes DNA barcodes in a fasta file  and their taxonomic classification in a tab delimited file as inputs (see data/moldITS.fasta and data/moldITS.current.classification).
+Dnabarcoder contains four components: analyzation, visualization, prediction, and classification to help analyze and predict similarity cut-offs for a dataset of barcodes as well as its subclades, and to classify a dataset against the barcode dataset with the predicted cut-offs.

-Although dnabarcoder was initially developed for fungi, it is applicable to any other organisms using DNA barcodes for identification
+Although dnabarcoder was initially developed for fungi, it is applicable to any other organisms using DNA barcodes for identification.

 ## Dependencies: